downlinko/downlinko.github.io/_posts/development/2018-06-17-download-install-gradle-3-5-windows.md

 > For Gradle 3.5 you need Java version 1.7 or higher.

+If you do not have Java installed on your system.
+Check following post which details [how to install a JDK on Windows 10]({{ site.url }}/download-install-jdk-8-windows.html).

 ## Step #2: Download

 Go to the [Gradle releases page](https://gradle.org/releases/){:target="_blank"}.